docker-hy/docker-hy.github.io/pages/part1/section-5.md

 $ docker cp "determined_elion://mydir/Imgur-JY5tHqr.mp4" .
 ```

 And now we have our file locally.
-This does not really fix our issue, so let's continue:
+Sadly, this is not sufficient to fix our issue, so let's continue: